jorgeponto/a11y/a11y-statement.md

 **Manual evaluation made by experts:**

-According to the DL n.º xx/xx these type of analyzes is mandatory.
+According to the DL n.º xx/xx this type of analysis is mandatory.

-Did you realize any kind of manual verification based on the checklist referenced in the acessibilidade.gov.pt website?
+Did you do any kind of manual verification based on the checklist to websites referenced in the acessibilidade.gov.pt website?
 - <mark>Yes/No</mark>

 <mark>If you don't performed any manual evaluation, explain the reason(s) for not doing so.</mark> (if No)